Not in Europe: These Texas cities share some international names - NewsBreak

 (NEXSTAR) — Did you know the Lone Star State is home to many towns known worldwide?
 And it’s not the ones you might typically think of, like Dallas, Austin and Houston.
 No, many of them are tiny.

 They’re towns that share names with European destinations — and many of them have some pretty interesting stories.
 So get your passport ready and check out these “international” Texas towns.
 Tutto è più grande in Texas!
-(Everything’s bigger in Texas!)Gilmer man arrested in Longview fatal hit-and-run
+(Everything’s bigger in Texas!)Austin City Limits Music Festival ‘Survival’ Guide: Everything you need to know before going

 Dublin